 To put it shortly: it’s not just about being higher.
 It’s about being stable.

 That footprint covers up to 15,000 square kilometers per aircraft, the equivalent of roughly 450 ground towers.
-This number is not arbitrary.

-“That number came from extensive modeling.
+“That number comes from extensive modeling.
 We looked at antenna power budgets, population densities, and backhaul capacity.
 We didn’t start with what we could build.
 We started with what people need and worked backwards.”

-A Certified Aircraft: Not an Experiment
+A Certified Aircraft, Not an Experiment

 That means the system is certified by civil aviation authorities.
-It will operate in controlled airspace, with ground-based pilots communicating with air traffic control during ascent and descent.
+It can operate in controlled airspace, with ground-based pilots communicating with air traffic control during ascent and descent.
 Once in position, it flies autonomously.

 The Tech: A Phased-Array Antenna with Precision Control